pketh/pketh.github.io/_posts/2019-08-05-hello-kinopio.md

   <figcaption>Connect your thoughts</figcaption>
 </figure>

-Connections can also be tapped on and edited, you can also set a connection to be the `default` type for future connections.
+Connections can also be tapped on and edited.
+You can also set a connection to be the `default` type for future connections.

 <p>
   <video autoplay loop muted playsinline>